-The Director shall offer employment to a candidate whose score is among the top three.
+The Deputy Director or Captain shall offer employment to a candidate whose score is among the top three.
 This offer will be contingent upon successful completion of Phase 4 of this process.

 If any individual candidate that maintains a ranking in the top three without being selected for employment three times; said candidate will be eliminated from the employment process.